Design

 3. “Commit” the incoming message so that it won’t be acted on again

 The “commit” step is usually acknowledging receipt of the message to Kafka, which increments the consumer’s “index” in the topic and prevents that message from being replayed if the consumer reconnects.
-It could also be a local operation; for example, the orchestrator commits some actions by updating its local KV store.
+It could also be a local operation; for example, dyff-orchestrator commits some actions by updating its local KV store.
 The point is that the commit happens after we’re sure that the message has been fully processed.
 Any crash before the commit step will result in all of the actions being tried again.

 Data persistence, eventual consistency, command-query responsibility segregation